mortang2410/dotfiles/README.md

   ```

   then just run nvim.appimage directly.
 I symlink `nvim.appimage` to
   `$HOME/.local/bin/nvim` so that `PATH` can find it.
-Once nvim runs,
+Once nvim runs, there
-  there might be errors since plugins are missing.
-Just do a
+  might be errors since plugins are missing.
+Just do a `:PlugInstall` so that
-  `:PlugInstall` so that the plugins are automatically downloaded and
-  installed.
-Vim oldtimers can use  `:h nvim-from-vim` to see what
+  the plugins are automatically downloaded and installed.
+Vim oldtimers can
-  have changed.
-Then use `:checkhealth` to make sure `nvim` sees all
+  use  `:h nvim-from-vim` to see what have changed.
+Then use `:checkhealth` to
-  the ruby, python, lua libraries (if not, then install them and
+  make sure `nvim` sees all the ruby, python, lua libraries (if not, then
-  configure `PATH` properly).
+  install them and configure `PATH` properly).
+I recommend reading about how
+  [vim-plug](https://github.com/junegunn/vim-plug) works.
+Do a `:PlugInstall`
+  and `:PlugUpdate` to make sure everything is updated (before that vim / nvim
+  might display some errors).

 - Upon starting tmux, press `C-b I`  (`C-b` stands for `Ctrl+b`) to install tmux plugins.